-Information for PhD and Masters by Research students on course duration and completion.
+Information for Doctor of Philosophy and Masters by Research students on course duration and completion.

-All PhD and MA students are required to complete their courses by the end of the maximum course duration dates:
+All Doctor of Philosophy (PhD) and Master of Arts (MA) students are required to complete their courses by the end of the maximum course duration dates:

 - PhD students have a course duration of 4 years maximum